Harmonics (electrical power): Current harmonics

-Power is supplied by a three phase system, where each phase is 120 degrees apart.
-This is done for two reasons: mainly because three-phase generators and motors are simpler to construct due to constant torque developed across the three phase phases; and secondly, if the three phases are balanced, they sum to zero, and the size of neutral conductors can be reduced or even omitted in some cases.
-Both these measures results in significant costs savings to utility companies.
-However, the balanced third harmonic current will not add to zero in the neutral.
+Third-order harmonics

+However, balanced third harmonic current will not add to zero in the neutral.
 As seen in the figure, the 3rd harmonic will add constructively across the three phases.
-This leads to a current in the neutral wire at three times the fundamental frequency, which can cause problems if the system is not designed for it, (i.e. conductors sized only for normal operation.)
-To reduce the effect of the third order harmonics delta connections are used as attenuators, or third harmonic shorts as the current circulates in the delta the connection instead of flowing in the neutral of a Y-Δ transformer (wye connection).
+This leads to a current in the neutral conductor at three times the fundamental frequency, which can cause problems if the system is not designed for it, (i.e. conductors sized only for normal operation.)
+To reduce the effect of the third order harmonics, delta connections are used as attenuators, or third harmonic shorts as the current circulates in the delta the connection instead of flowing in the neutral of a Y-Δ transformer (wye connection).

 Voltage harmonics

 Voltage harmonics are mostly caused by current harmonics.
 The voltage provided by the voltage source will be distorted by current harmonics due to source impedance.
 If the source impedance of the voltage source is small, current harmonics will cause only small voltage harmonics.
 It is typically the case that voltage harmonics are indeed small compared to current harmonics.
 For that reason, the voltage waveform can usually be approximated by the fundamental frequency of voltage.
 If this approximation is used, current harmonics produce no effect on the real power transferred to the load.
 An intuitive way to see this comes from sketching the voltage wave at fundamental frequency and overlaying a current harmonic with no phase shift (in order to more easily observe the following phenomenon).
 What can be observed is that for every period of voltage, there is equal area above the horizontal axis and below the current harmonic wave as there is below the axis and above the current harmonic wave.
 This means that the average real power contributed by current harmonics is equal to zero.
 However, if higher harmonics of voltage are considered, then current harmonics do make a contribution to the real power transferred to the load.